Pride of the Marines: Production

 Screenwriters A. I. Bezzerides and Alvah Bessie developed a 26-page treatment of Roger Butterfield's book Al Schmid Marine.
 Martin Borowsky also did an adaptation of Butterfield's book that was rewritten by Albert Maltz, to whom Garfield had spoken about Butterfield's story.
 Prior to filming, Garfield visited American soldiers in hospitals in Italy.

-In the liner notes for its re-mastered 2010 DVD release of the film, Warner Brothers said, "Garfield championed turning Al's story into a film ever since he read about the Marine's ordeal in Life magazine".
+In the liner notes for its re-mastered 2010 DVD release of the film, Warner Bros.
+Pictures said, "Garfield championed turning Al's story into a film ever since he read about the Marine's ordeal in Life magazine".
 Garfield met Schmid during his rehabilitation, before a movie was ever planned.
 Once the film was planned, Garfield lived with the Schmids for several weeks, becoming friends with the couple.

 Bessie and Maltz were later blacklisted over their "un-American" political opinions, as two of the Hollywood Ten.

 Film locations in Philadelphia include the 6500 block of Tulip Street.
 Schmid's departure and subsequent homecoming from war were filmed at photogenic 30th Street Station, although in reality he was met upon his return by his wife and parents at the more prosaic North Philadelphia Station, with news media on hand reporting the reunion.